Advanced API Calls

 allowing you to convert the image into different formats using just one job.

-If you wish to limit the number of conversion minutes used, you can set the max_conversion_minutes limit.
+If you wish to limit the number of credits used, you can set the max_credit limit.

 However, the behavior may vary based on the value of fail_on_conversion_error, as described in the table below: